learnscripture/learnscripture.net/docs/development_setup.rst

    You will also need to add 'learnscripture' and 'learnscripture.local' as aliases for 127.0.0.1 in /etc/hosts

-6. Create a file ``config/secrets.json`` containing just "{}" (proper contents are, well, secret).
+6. Create a file ``config/secrets.json`` containing at least the following:

+       {"RABBITMQ_USERNAME": "learnscripture",
+        "RABBITMQ_PASSWORD": "foo",
+        "ESV_API_KEY": "IP"
+       }

+   (proper contents are, well, secret).
    You will need a proper copy from the previous maintainer to deploy.

    If more than one developer is working on the project, and want to deploy directly, syncing this file will need to be rethought.
 It has been